Karluks: Culture

 The diverse population adhered to a spectrum of religious beliefs.
 The Karluks and the majority of the Turkic population professed Tengrianism, considered as shamanism and heathen by the Christians and Muslims.
-Chigils were Christians of the Nestorian denomination.
+The Karluks converted to Nestorian Christianity at the end of the 8th century CE, about 15 years after they established themselves in the Jetisu region.
+This was the first time the Church of the East received such major sponsorship by an eastern power.
+Particularly, the Chigils were Christians of the Nestorian denomination.
 The majority of the Toquz Oghuz, with their khan, were Manicheans, but there were also Christians, Buddhists, and Muslims among them.

 The peaceful penetration of Muslim culture through commercial relations played a far more important role in their conversion than Muslim arms.
 The merchants were followed by missionaries of various creeds, including Nestorian Christians.
 Many Turkestan towns had Christian churches.
 The Turks held sacred the Qastek pass mountains, believing to be an abode of the deity.
 Each creed carried its script, resulting in a variety of used scripts, including Türkic runiform, Sogdian, Syriac, and later the Uygur.
-The Karluks had adopted and developed the Turkic literary language of Khoresm, established in Bukhara and Samarkand, which after Mongol conquest became known as the Chagatai language.
+The Karluks had adopted and developed the Turkic literary language of Khwarazm, established in Bukhara and Samarkand, which after the Mongol conquest became known as the Chagatai language.

-Of all Turkic peoples, the Karluk were most open to the influence of Muslim culture.
-Yaqubi reported the conversion of the Karluk-yabgu to Islam under Caliph Mahdi (775–785), and by the 10th century, several towns to the east of Talas had mosques.
+Of all Turkic peoples, the Karluks were most open to the influence of Muslim culture.
+Yaqubi reported the conversion of the Karluk-yabghu to Islam under Caliph Mahdi (775–785), and by the 10th century, several places to the east of Talas had mosques.
 Muslim culture had affected the general way of life of the Karluks.

-During the next three centuries, the Karluk Yabgu state occupied a key position on the choice international trade route, fighting off mostly Turkic competitors to retain their prime position.
-Their biggest adversaries were Kangars in the north-west and Toquz Oghuz in the south-east, with a period of Samanid raids to Zhetysu in 840–894.
+During the next three centuries, the Karluk Yabgu state (later Kara-Khanid Khanate) occupied a key position on the international trade route, fighting off mostly Turkic competitors to retain their prime position.
+Their biggest adversaries were Kangly in the northwest and Toquz Oghuz in the southeast, with a period of Samanid raids to Jetisu in 840–894.
 But even in the heyday of the Karluk Yabgu state, parts of its domains were in the hands of the Toquz Oghuz, and later under Kyrgyz and Khitan control, increasing the ethnical, religious, and political diversity.